BasurmanArtur/100-days-of-code/log.md

 ### Day 2: March 7, 2020

-**Today's Progress**: Finished "Combining Data with Pandas" from the "Data Cleaning and Analysis" course on Dataquest.
+**Today's Progress**: Finished "Combining Data With Pandas" from the "Data Cleaning and Analysis" course on Dataquest.

 **Thoughts:** I understood almost everything, but was quite tired today, so I need to refresh my memory tomorrow.
 I'd like to explore some real-life data with the methods, I've learnt today.

+### Day 3: March 8, 2020

+**Today's Progress**: Finished "Transforming Data With Pandas" from the "Data Cleaning and Analysis" course on Dataquest.
+Also learn the pivot function by experimenting with the arguments, it wasn't that diffucult as it'd seemed initially.

+**Thoughts:** I was happy to understand how pivot tables are powerful, I'm also very proud of myself for understanding how to use the pivot function.
+Have to apply this knowledge to some other dataset to practice a bit.